Building From Source

 Faster distributed GPU training with NCCL

-By default, distributed GPU training is enabled and uses Rabit for communication.
-For faster training, set the option USE_NCCL=ON.
-Faster distributed GPU training depends on NCCL2, available at this link.
-Since NCCL2 is only available for Linux machines, faster distributed GPU training is available only for Linux.
+By default, distributed GPU training is enabled with the option USE_NCCL=ON.
+Distributed GPU training depends on NCCL2, available at this link.
+Since NCCL2 is only available for Linux machines, Distributed GPU training is available only for Linux.

 On Windows, run CMake as follows: